-The Institute for Social Ecology’s Biotechnology Project is an internationally recognized grassroots initiative for biotechnology activism, committed to expanding public awareness and increasing debate around genetic engineering and other biotechnologies through grassroots education and action, internationally recognized public events, and the development of democratic, community-based activist networks to challenge corporate agribusiness and advocate for ecological and equitable food systems.
+The Institute for Social Ecology’s Biotechnology Project was an internationally recognized grassroots initiative for biotechnology activism, committed to expanding public awareness and increasing debate around genetic engineering and other biotechnologies through grassroots education and action, internationally recognized public events, and the development of democratic, community-based activist networks to challenge corporate agribusiness and advocate for ecological and equitable food systems.

-Since 1998, the ISE Biotechnology Project has played a central role in regional and national efforts to challenge the genetic engineering of our food and resist the biotechnology industry’s destructive impacts on the quality of our food and health.
+From 1998 until 2006, the ISE Biotechnology Project played a central role in regional and national efforts to challenge the genetic engineering of our food and resist the biotechnology industry’s destructive impacts on the quality of our food and health.
 We initiated the coordinated use of New England Town Meetings and other local jurisdictions as a vehicle for education and action around this issue, and our work has influenced many groups throughout the country.
 Some 120 New England towns, including 85 in Vermont, have passed resolutions in opposition to genetically engineered (GE) foods and crops, and this has led to a variety of legislative campaigns, as well as steps toward limiting the use of GE varieties on the local level.
 Some of this work is described on the archived sites here and here, and our town meeting organizing guide can be downloaded here.

 The Biotechnology Project also initiated eight years of public events in response to the annual conventions of the Biotechnology Industry Organization and other corporate-sponsored meetings; these included critical public gatherings in Boston, St. Louis, Toronto, San Francisco, Philadelphia, San Diego, and several other cities.
 These events drew upon the ISE’s many years of organizing experience, as well as an analysis rooted in global environmental justice, and our commitment to empowering local grassroots activists to set the agenda and priorities for each event.